Anut-py/h-raylib/DOCUMENTATION.md

 Functions that took a pointer as an argument in C were changed to take a regular type as an argument and return an updated version of the argument.

+##### Raylib.Util.GUI

+This is a binding module for [raygui](https://github.com/raysan5/raygui), an immediate-mode GUI library built on top of raylib.
+The C version of raygui involves a lot of pointers because of the way it is designed.
+Unfortunately, this is problematic when binding it to Haskell, as Haskell's immutability makes it difficult to represent pointers properly.
+This means many functions will take the previous state of a control as an argument, and return the updated state of that control.
+You should use the Haddock documentation as a reference to make your life easier.

 ### Private modules

-h-raylib has 3 modules that are not exposed for external use: `Raylib.Native`, `Raylib.Internal`, and `Raylib.ForeignUtil`.
+h-raylib has 5 modules that are not exposed for external use: `Raylib.Native`, `Raylib.Internal`, `Raylib.ForeignUtil`, `Raylib.Web.Native`, and `Raylib.Web.Processable`.

 #### Raylib.Native

 `Raylib.Native` consists solely of `foreign import` functions.
 These are used in the 6 public modules mentioned above.
-(TODO: web support)
+When compiling for the web, the `foreign import`s are replaced with `callRaylibFunction` calls (see the documentation for `Raylib.Web.Native` for details).

 #### Raylib.Internal